ark-mod/ArkBot/README.md

 Read the [wiki](https://github.com/tsebring/ArkBot/wiki) for help getting started.

 #### Development
-This project is not currently being actively developed.
-It is still minimally maintained by me as the primary developer of the project.
-Jefferson-1 has taken over maintenance of the project with Tsebring's permission.
-Contributors are welcome.
+This project now has a bounty program!
+Visit our bounty page at this link: https://gitcoin.co/issue/ark-mod/ArkBot/86/2074

+We are in the process of setting up a grant system.
+Contributors can pay by Paypal, Stripe or Bitcoin and support the developers directly through Gitcoin.
+Program details will be released soon.

+#### IMPORTANT NOTES
+Important Dependency Note:
+This release relies upon VS C++ runtimes.
+We're not sure which ones.
+Download and install them all here: https://www.itechtics.com/microsoft-visual-c-redistributable-versions-direct-download-links/

-Important Dependency Note: This release relies upon the ArkSavegameToolkitNet found here: https://github.com/ark-mod/ArkSavegameToolkitNet
+This release relies upon the ArkSavegameToolkitNet found here: https://github.com/ark-mod/ArkSavegameToolkitNet

-Have a look at our [Roadmap](https://github.com/ark-mod/ArkBot/wiki/Roadmap)
+This has been installed on WS 2012R2, WS 2016, Windows 10.
+Other platforms may not work.
+Try it at your own risk.
+Questions?
+Join our discord: https://discord.gg/zDJcckF and one of us will try to help as we can.
+Be sure to click the reaction to join the proper discord channels.

+#### INSTALLATION INSTRUCTIONS
 First time?
 Check out [Installation](https://github.com/ark-mod/ArkBot/blob/master/README.md#installation)

 #### Suggestions/improvments/bugs
+Have a look at our [Roadmap](https://github.com/ark-mod/ArkBot/wiki/Roadmap)

 If you think something is wrong with the project - help improve it.
 If you find a bug - help fix it.
 Don't know how to program?
 Start learning.
 This is the way of open source!

 ---